briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 hard drive is stolen.
 However, you will need to type in the encryption password every time you boot the system.
 For convenience, I usually make the encryption password the same as my login password which is secure enough for me (note that by default nothing will keep the passwords in sync).
+You can also make the system auto-login after booting it so you only have to type in the password once.

 Now the complicated part.
 Basically, you want to follow [these instructions](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Encrypted_boot_partition_(GRUB)) when you encrypt the root partition to ensure [GRUB] can decrypt it.
 However,